Azure/azure-osconfig/docs/architecture.md

 - Modules Manager: receives serialized requests over the MPI C API, dispatches the requests to Module Hosts over the MMI REST API.
 - MMI Client: makes MMI REST API calls to Module Hosts over HTTP and UDS.

-The platform also includes several utility libraruies which are shared with all OSConfig components, including agent and modules:
+The platform also includes several utility libraries which are shared with all OSConfig components, including agent and modules:

 - Logging: file and console circular logging library.
 - CommonUtils: various utility APIs useful for accesing and working with the Linux OS.